furkandeveloper/KeysetVsOffsetPagination/README.md

 # Keyset Pagination vs. Offset Pagination

-This repository contains a sample project that demonstrates benchmarking Keyset Pagination and Offset Pagination in C# using Benchmark.NET.
-The purpose of this benchmark is to compare the performance of these two pagination techniques in a relational database.
+This repository contains a benchmarking project that compares Keyset Pagination and Offset Pagination in C# using LINQ and BenchmarkDotNet.
+Keyset Pagination and Offset Pagination are two common pagination techniques used in web applications to retrieve a subset of data from a database for display in a user interface.
+The project provides a sample implementation of both pagination techniques and uses BenchmarkDotNet to measure and compare their performance.

+The benchmarking project includes a sample C# application that simulates a simple data retrieval scenario, where data is retrieved from an in-memory collection.
+The project uses BenchmarkDotNet, a popular benchmarking library for .NET, to measure the execution time and memory usage of both Keyset Pagination and Offset Pagination.
+The benchmark results are presented in a tabular format, allowing for easy comparison of the performance of the two pagination techniques.

+In addition to the benchmarking project, the repository also includes a README.md file that provides a detailed explanation of Keyset Pagination and Offset Pagination, their advantages and disadvantages, and a comparison of their performance based on the benchmark results.
+The README.md file is written in English and serves as a documentation for the benchmarking project, providing insights and guidance on choosing the appropriate pagination technique based on specific application requirements.

+The goal of this repository is to provide developers with a benchmarking tool to compare the performance of Keyset Pagination and Offset Pagination in a C# application, and to help them make informed decisions on which pagination technique to use in their own projects.
+It is intended to be a useful resource for developers who are interested in understanding the differences between Keyset Pagination and Offset Pagination, and their implications in terms of performance and functionality.
+Contributions and feedback are welcome to further improve and enhance this benchmarking project.

 ## Keyset Pagination